tyy130/linux-battery-tray/README.md

 BATTERY_GOOD_THRESHOLD = 50     # >= this = good icon
 BATTERY_LOW_THRESHOLD = 20      # >= this = low icon
 BATTERY_CAUTION_THRESHOLD = 10  # >= this = caution icon

-# Advanced behavior
-TIME_SMOOTHING_WINDOW = 5     # Number of upower samples used to smooth estimates
-HEALTH_WARNING_THRESHOLD = 40  # Percentage that triggers a battery health warning dialog
-LOW_BATTERY_UPDATE_INTERVAL = 10  # Update interval in seconds when battery is low
-DEFAULT_POWER_MODE = "Balanced"  # Default power mode to switch to when not in battery saver
 ```

 ## Troubleshooting